Financial Survey: Fairfax Financial (FRFHF) versus Its Competitors

 Summary

-Fairfax Financial beats its competitors on 10 of the 15 factors compared.
+Fairfax Financial beats its rivals on 10 of the 15 factors compared.

 Fairfax Financial Holdings Ltd. is a holding company, which engages in the provision of property and casualty insurance, and reinsurance, and investment management.
 It operates through the following segments: Insurance and Reinsurance, Runoff, and Other.
 The Insurance and Reinsurance segment comprises of Group Re, Bryte Insurance, Advent, Fairfax Latin America and Fairfax Central; and Eastern Europe, which focuses on third party business and specialty property reinsurance and insurance risks.
 The Runoff segment includes European Run-off, which includes RiverStone (UK) and Syndicate 3500 at Lloyd’s, and U.S. Run-off, which includes TIG Insurance.
 The Other segment consists of all the non-insurance operations such as Restaurants & Retail, Fairfax India, Thomas Cook India, and Other.
 The company was founded by Vivian Prem Watsa on March 13, 1951 and is headquartered in Toronto, Canada.